FutureShockco/crosswars.docs/game.md

 Share your referral link with your friends and receive the bonus, all you need to do is copy it and send it.
 When your friend clicks on that referral link, they will go through the registration process.
 Once they finish it, you will see their info under “YOUR REFERRALS”.
 There is no limit to how many players you can refer to the game.

-## DrugWars platform appearance
+## CrossWars platform appearance

-DrugWars platform is available at https://drugwars.io/ and once you are logged in, the following screen will appear:
+CrossWars platform is available at https://drugwars.io/ and once you are logged in, the following screen will appear:

 ![](/img/help/image5.jpg)

 On the platform, you will see the following elements: functional banner with your production info at the top, your icon with rank and level on the left with two menus underneath it, links area under menus, the main frame in the middle and the right banner that is split in two with prizes and heist info.
-There is also a collapsed window of DrugWars live chat in the bottom right corner.
+There is also a collapsed window of CrossWars live chat in the bottom right corner.
 Whatever you do on the platform, only the main frame will change its appearance, all the menus and banners will remain in their places while your interactions will result in showing you different content in the frame.

 ## Production Banner

-At the very top of the DrugWars platform, there is a production banner that has information about your current production of resources.
+At the very top of the CrossWars platform, there is a production banner that has information about your current production of resources.
 You can see how many drugs/weapons/alcohol you have with information about how much you produce daily and how much is in your safe.
 Your daily bonus production is displayed after your production number as “+xxx K/DAY”.
 The three xxx representing the bonus amount.
 You are also informed about your daily production of drugs in the line beneath your production info.
 Your prize is calculated based on the overall drug production in the game which is also presented in that text line.
 You can see how much you will get for your prize and if you have a Steem account, the amount in your Steem wallet will be on the right.

 ![](/img/help/image80.jpg)